temken/raytracer/README.md

 - [ ] Look into ogb mesh files.
 - [ ] Camera/object have dynamics property in common (velocity, Evolve(t), etc).
 Common Interface?
 - [ ] Camera should have an ONB that handles location and orientation
+- [ ] Profile to check for bottlenecks.

 ### Image ideas:
 - [ ] Light lanterns along a road in the night with nice ambient.
 Wet road, oncoming car.
 - [x] Create a series of material comparisons, e.g. roughness, metallicity, glas, ...
 - [ ] Recreate that photo I took in the pub.
+- [ ] Table: Badly lid wooden table with chair: table lamp, two glasses, one filled, one fell over, spilled reflective surfuce of beverage, a globe, a sheet of paper (the liquid can be spilled on parts of it), a pen, a glass ball, etc. Maybe add some fog

 ### Known bugs and issues:
 - [x] Increasing the resolution sometimes seems to widen the field of view and vice versa